10 Best Grilled Vegetable Dishes

 Instructions

-- Drain and press water from tofu.
-A helpful hint when grilling tofu, for either kabobs or tofu steaks, is to freeze the tofu first for at least 2 weeks.
+• If you are planning to use tofu, drain and press water from it.
+A helpful hint when grilling tofu for kabobs is to freeze the tofu first for at least 2 weeks.
 This makes the tofu much more firm which enables it to stay on the skewer much better.
-Freezing is not required for this recipe, but it’s helpful.
+Freezing is not required for this recipe, but it's helpful.

-- Place dice tofu and vegetables into the large bowl with marinade.
+• Place the tofu and vegetables into the large bowl with marinade.
 Allow to marinate for at least 30-minutes.
 Longer is better.
 A great option is to marinate in the refrigerator all day or overnight to enhance flavor.

-- Use wooden or stainless skewers and skew all the veggies and tofu as pictured in the article.
+• Use wooden or stainless skewers and skew all the veggies and tofu.

 Video